pelithne/AKS_secure_baseline_the_hard_way/README.md

 ;; WHEN: Sun Mar 03 09:04:31 UTC 2024
 ;; MSG SIZE  rcvd: 103
 ````

-8. Create a Dockerfile, build the docker image, authenticate towards ACR and push the image to the container registry.
+8. The test the connection to the container regitry, you will push a container to it.
+You will need to create a Dockerfile, build the docker image, authenticate towards ACR and push the image to the container registry.

 ````bash
 vim Dockerfile
 ````

 Add the following content to the Dockerfile

 ````bash
 FROM nginx
 EXPOSE 80
 ````

 Build the Docker image

 ````bash
 docker build --tag nginx .
 ````

 Example out:

 ````bash
 azureuser@Jumpbox-VM:~$  docker build --tag nginx .